MileHacker Logo

 Specific Weather Patterns

-Herceg Novi city has no monsoons or hurricanes.
+Herceg Novi has no monsoons or hurricanes.
 Nevertheless, specific typical weather merit awareness.
-Extreme heatwaves manifest during July and August, with temperatures occasionally surpassing 35°C (95°F).
+Extreme heatwaves manifest during July and August, having temperatures occasionally surpassing 35°C (95°F).
 During such periods, maintain hydration, seek shade, and limit strenuous afternoon activity.

 Winters feature strong Bura winds, bringing cold, dry air.
 Heavy winter rainfall, notably from The winter Months, sometimes causes localized flooding in low-lying zones.